-Detailed Settings for ISDN1/2-TE Port
+Detailed Settings for ISDN2-TE Port (Available for VSn model only)

-The vigor router allows users to switch the function of ISDN1/ISDN2 port between TE or S0 mode.
+Vigor2820VSn allows users to switch the function of ISDN2 port between TE or S0 mode.
 Please use the drop down list to choose the one you want.

-Choose ISDN-TE and click the number link for that port, you will see the following page.
+If you choose ISDN2-S0, please refer to Detailed Settings for Phone1, Phone2, ISDN1-S0 for the configuration.
+However, if you choose ISDN-TE and click the number link for that port, you will see the following page.